 It’s not enough for you to say you’re a conscious entrepreneur, rather, you need to build it into the bylaws and weave it into the fabric of your company.
 In many states, you can even create a legal structure for your business that will maintain your social mission even if you sell your company.

 I ran a podcast interview with Sydney Smith of B-Corp where she unpacked their method for helping companies weave social impact into the bylaws of their business.
-Check it out here for specific tips and pointers.

 20. Find stakeholders who share your passion

 As your business grows, you may seek outside investors and advisors to help fuel your mission.
 When you do this, be sure that these stakeholders share your passion for conscious entrepreneurship.

 I once spoke with Juho, the founder of Sharetribe, as he shared his story of seeking funders who would not dilute Sharetribe’s mission of expanding the sharing economy: